flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch07b-BPMN-Constructs.md

 * The job will be available for acquiring after 1 hour

 The Job can only be failed by the worker that acquired it.
-Flowable will not automatically decrease the number of retries for a job.
+If no retries have been set, flowable will automatically decrease the number of retries for a job by 1.
-This has to be done explicitly by the External Worker.
 When the number of retries is 0 the job will be moved to the DeadLetter table job and will no longer be available for acquiring.

 #### Querying External Worker Jobs